Zanduz/containers-workshop/solutions/dot-net/2.container/README.md

 It is possible to add multiple versions/tags to the same image.
 This is done with `sudo docker tag hello-dotnet:1.0.0 hello-dotnet:1.0` which tags the `hello-dotnet:1.0.0` with the version `1.0`.
 Now `sudo docker image ls` shows both image versions, and importantly, they have the same `IMAGE ID`.
 I.e. they point to exactly the same image.

-To run the container, use the command `sudo docker run hello-dotnet`.
+To run the container, run the command `sudo docker run hello-dotnet`.

 Exercise: [Exercise 2](.././../../exercise-2.md)
 Next exercise: [Exercise 3](../../../exercise-3.md)